wisq/airos-letsencrypt/README.md

 3. Periodically, run `./renew.sh fqdn1 fqdn2 fqdn3` (etc.) to renew your certificates.
   * It's recommended you run this in a daily cronjob.
   * Certs will not be renewed unless they are near expiry.
+  * Note that if you just run `./renew.sh` without any hostnames, certs will be renewed, but will not be installed.

 ## Caveats